Cushendall: Sailing

 Established in 1951, Cushendall Sailing & Boating Club (CSBC) is situated in Red Bay.
 CSBC has a sailing school which runs throughout the summer using RYA's learn-to-sail scheme.
 The school teaches all ages and abilities.

 Other sports

 On the second Saturday of August each year, during the Heart of the Glens Festival, the Lurig Run takes place.
 This is a 3.5 mile run consisting of a 1500 ft climb up the face of the Lurigethan mountain.

 Cushendall Golf Club is a small nine-hole course located in a valley with the Abhainn Dala (River Dall) running through its centre.

 Tourism

-Holiday accommodation in the area ranges from Self Catering to Bed & Breakfast and caravan and camping.
+Holiday accommodation in the area ranges from self-catering to bed & breakfast and caravan and camping.
 Cushendall has three caravan and camping sites.
-Cushendall has a number of shops, which offer local gifts and crafts, as well as many other items.
+It has a number of shops, which offer local gifts and crafts, as well as many other items.

 There is also an annual vintage car rally which is held in the village.

+In the media

+In 2023 Cushendall was featured in an episode of Ben Robinson's BBC television series Villages by the Sea.